When tension is just a fluctuation: How noisy data affect model comparison: Noisy model comparison

-We extract $\ln S_{ij}$ from the output of our nested sampling analysis and determine the scatter of $m_{\rm eff}$ from the sub-sample variance computed on a posterior sample.
-The standard deviations of $\ln R_{01}$ and $\ln S_{01}$ agree to better than $10\,\%$; see the following section for an argument why the distributions of $R$ and $S$ are expected to be very similar.
-The standard deviation of $m_{\rm eff}$ is of order $10\,\%$ and can be treated as uncorrelated with $S$ (correlation coefficient -0.17).
+We extracted $\ln S_{ij}$ from the output of our nested sampling analysis and determined the scatter of $m_{\rm eff}$ from the sub-sample variance computed on a posterior sample.
+The standard deviations of $\ln R_{01}$ and $\ln S_{01}$ agree to better than $10\,\%$; the following section outlines an argument for why the distributions of $R$ and $S$ are expected to be very similar.
+The standard deviation of $m_{\rm eff}$ is of the order of $10\,\%$ and can be treated as being uncorrelated with $S$ (correlation coefficient -0.17).

-There are two obstacles to using the approach above on real data: (i) repeating full likelihood analyses including evidence calculations many times to build a sample is prohibitively expensive, and (ii) we do not know the true likelihood to generate samples of the real data.
-We will address both points in Sects.~\ref{sec:fastapprox} and \ref{sec:evidence_real}.
+There are two obstacles to using the above approach on real data: (i) repeating full likelihood analyses that include evidence calculations many times to build a sample is prohibitively expensive, and (ii) we do not know the true likelihood to generate samples of the real data.
+We will address both these points in Sects.~\ref{sec:fastapprox} and \ref{sec:evidence_real}.